 3. Shop the lender.

-While getting pre-approved for a mortgage is an important step for a first time buyer so is shopping for the best deal possible.
+While getting pre-approved for a mortgage is a significant step for a first-time buyer so is shopping for the best deal possible.
 You will probably be paying the mortgage for a while so getting the lowest mortgage rate should be one of your prime considerations.
 Be sure to look at the annual percentage rate you are paying (commonly referred to as the APR) so you can compare apples to apples.
-With some loans you may be paying more points or have higher closing costs than others.
-So when shopping for the best mortgage possible don’t just look at the rate but the whole package.
+With some loans, you may be paying more points or have higher closing costs than others.
+So when you are shopping for the best mortgage possible, don’t just look at the rate but the whole package.

 4. Know every expense.

 There are a lot of fees that come with a home purchase above and beyond the mortgage.
 Insurance, repairs, association fees, property taxes – you should have the income and the budget to handle all of these things if they are relevant to your purchase.
 Real Estate agents talk all the time about additional expenses to consider when buying a home.
 The article covers seven costs buyers often forget about.
 You should also have some savings to cover emergencies with the home.

 Do you want a home or a condo?
 For many first time home buyers, this is one of the first dilemmas they will try to solve.
 In fact, many buyers will look at both because they can’t make up their mind.
 To make sound decisions, you should know the pros and cons of a condo vs. a house.
 More buyers will end up disappointed when picking a condo because they did not understand the ramifications of how restrictive they can be or how quickly fees can change.
 The appeal, of course, is usually for those buyers who do not have time for home maintenance.